Need an Appraisal for Insurance, Estates, I.R.S., Divorce, Donation or Curiosity?

 Estate planning is often overlooked and misunderstood.
-The American Society of Appraisers offers the following tips about why to get appraisals in conjunction with estate planning, how to hire an appraiser and what to expect in the appraisal process.
+The American Society of Appraisers offers the following tips about why to get appraisals.

-• Appraisals of privately held business interests (stock, partnership units, etc.) are required by IRS regulations to support values claimed on estate or gift tax returns.*
+• Privately held business interests (stock, partnership units, etc.) are required by IRS regulations to have an appraisal to support values claimed on estate or gift tax returns.*

 • A professional appraisal provides the client some insurance against an IRS audit and professional support in case of audit.

-• The costs of appraisals are deductible expenses on estate tax returns and sometimes in estate planning (e.g., family limited partnerships).
+• Costs of appraisals are deductible expenses on estate tax returns and sometimes in estate planning (e.g., family limited partnerships).

 • Have a full appraisal report done on the most important pieces in your collection.
 An accredited appraiser can help determine which pieces require a full report.
 He or she can also help catalog and identify the rest of the collection.

-• Often the appraiser can assist an attorney in structuring an estate plan that will maximize the tax benefits for the client by providing the attorney with strictly a “value” point of view.
+• The appraiser can often assist an attorney in structuring an estate plan.
+This will maximize the tax benefits for the client by providing the attorney with strictly a “value” point of view.

-• The appraisal can provide a benchmark of value for an asset or collection so that subsequent appraisals will illustrate the growth (or decline) in value.
+• Appraisals can provide a benchmark of value for an asset or collection.
+This way subsequent appraisals will illustrate the growth (or decline) in value.

 *Appraisley does not appraise these.